krishnanlab/teaching/2019-fall_statgaps/README.md

 Yes!
 This class will be streamed live via a Zoom link.
 Details will be available via the class Slack account.

 **5. I'm a postdoc and I would like to just attend the class to learn for myself - no need for credits or anything.
 Is that possible?**
 Yes!
 To provide some context: this short course is part of an extensive [Bioinformatics education program](https://cmse.msu.edu/academics/bioinformatics-program/) we run out of [CMSE](https://cmse.msu.edu).
-Postdocs (or any MSU-affiliates) can audit for a small fee.
-But, since I’m still experimenting with this StatGaps course, especially in terms of taking it to a large scale, I’m open to having postdocs, research/staff scientists, and faculty-members audit this course for free.
+Postdocs (or any MSU-affiliates who are not registered students) can audit any of these Bioinformatics modules for a small fee.
+With this StatGaps course, however, since I’m still experimenting with it, especially in terms of taking it to a large scale, I’m open to having postdocs, research/staff scientists, and faculty-members *audit this course for free*.
 The only things I ask in return is your active engagement with the class and its materials along with providing constructive feedback.

 **6. Are there going to be exams?**
 Yes!
 But you can rest assured that the point of the exam will not be to *test* you.
 The exam will give you an opportunity to revisit many of the concepts discussed throughout the class and, in that process, do something practically useful to you in your future efforts with statistical data anlayses.
 We will discuss and nail the details when we meet in class.